1971–72 Paris Saint-Germain FC season

-The 1971–72 season was the 2nd season of Paris Saint-Germain FC.
-PSG played most of their home league matches at the Stade Bauer, but also occasionally at the Stade Yves-du-Manoir, with an average attendance of 10,030 spectators per match.
-The club's president was Guy Crescent until December 1971, when Henri Patrelle replaced him.
-The team's manager was Pierre Phelipon.
-Jean Djorkaeff was the team captain.
-PSG finished 16th in Division 1, were administratively relegated to Division 3 following their split from Paris FC at the end of the season, and reached the round of 64 of the Coupe de France.
-Jean-Claude Bras and Michel Prost were the club's top scorers this season with 12 goals each, all in the league.
+The 1971–72 season was the 2nd season in the history of Paris Saint-Germain FC.
+PSG played the majority of their home league matches at the Stade Bauer, while occasionally hosting fixtures at the Stade Yves-du-Manoir, attracting an average of 10,030 spectators per match.
+The club's president was Guy Crescent until December 1971, when he was succeeded by Henri Patrelle.
+The team was managed by Pierre Phelipon, with Jean Djorkaeff serving as captain.
+PSG finished 16th in Ligue 1 and, following their separation from Paris FC at the end of the season, were administratively relegated to Division 3.
+The club also reached the round of 64 in the Coupe de France.
+Jean-Claude Bras and Michel Prost were the team's joint top scorers, each netting 12 goals in the league.

+Players

+Squad

+Players who featured in at least one official match for the club.